BerWang/web/03 Architecture.md

 2. Identify where the different tiers will be located physically.
 3. How will communication be handled between the tiers?
 4. Are there any other opportunities to divide your product into additional services?
 How could message queues and pub-sub help decouple your system components?
+5. Can a hexagonal architecture improve your system?

 ## Technology Stack